About SNAP Data

 We choose the highest quality climate data for our region, rigorously evaluate model output, and downscale only the best models for use in other applications.

 - Downscaled projected data come from one of 5 top ranked global circulation models or are calculated as a 5-model average

 - Each model has 3 versions from one of 3 climate scenarios

-- Climate datasets include daily, monthly, monthly decadal averages, or specific seasonal average
+- Climate datasets include daily, monthly, monthly decadal averages, or specific seasonal averages

-- Observed Historical: Variables are directly observed in the past and then assembled into a coherent gridded dataset.
-Example: downscaled CRU time series 1901–2009
+- Observed Historical: Variables are directly observed in the past and then assembled into a gridded dataset.
+Example: downscaled CRU time series 1901–2020

-- Modeled Historical: Variables are modeled over a historical (past) time period.
+- Modeled Historical: Variables are modeled over an historical time period.
 Example: historical (1850–2005) runs of GCMs

 - Modeled Projected: Variables are modeled over one or more future time periods.
 Outputs (projections) also include several possible pathways (scenarios).
 Example: projected (2006–2100) runs of GCMs and their respective RCPs